 "Researchers have found that interruptions during a task that requires a high level of concentration may cost up to 15 minutes until the same level of productivity and concentration compared to before the interruption can be achieved”

 The more we can automate unnecessary interruptions, the more we gain in terms of development and focus.
 Automation allows us to give clients and project managers the tools and information they need.
-Find out more about the dangers of context switching here.

 We set up our CI system using Jenkins - a pretty ubiquitous tool which has tons of support.
 I’ve never worked anywhere that didn’t use Jenkins.
 We’ve started simple with a few builds, but you may find you need more.